 - Create a policy about domestic violence in the workplace.
-Documents and resources to help you create a workplace policy are available at www.worksafebc.com/domesticviolence. - Develop a workplace safety plan for dealing with domestic violence, as described on page 10. - Consult with the HSC/HSR as well as trained professionals to develop reporting, investigation, and follow-up procedures. - Establish a process for employees to report threatening situations they have experienced or witnessed in or around the workplace.
+Documents and resources to help you create a workplace policy are available at www.worksafebc.com/domesticviolence. - Develop a workplace safety plan for dealing with domestic violence, as described on page 14. - Consult with the JHSC/HSR as well as trained professionals to develop reporting, investigation, and follow-up procedures.